Located in Central America — and with coasts on both the Pacific and the Caribbean — Costa Rica just might be the quintessential tropical country.

 About 25% of the country is protected in National Parks, and that’s made Costa Rica the most popular destination for ecotourism.
 You’ve got your choice of hiking in the cloud forest, watching sea turtles hatch on the beach, visiting monkeys and sloths in nature reserves, ziplining in the jungle canopy, and so many more outdoor adventures.

 In this episode, we discuss Costa Rican history, its unique wildlife — including a very unusual crocodile — and delicious cuisine.
-Then we recommend five books we love that took us there, including a must-have coffee table book, a surprising family memoir, two action-adventures novels with wildly different approaches to nature, and a magical short story collection. (show notes / transcript)
+Then we recommend five books we love that took us there, including a must-have coffee table book, a surprising family memoir, two action-adventure novels with wildly different approaches to nature, and a magical short story collection. (show notes / transcript)

 Top image courtesy of Inspired By Maps/Shutterstock.